dannguyen/smalldata_journalism/class/fall2013/class-final-2013-answers.md

 </span>

 <span class="my-notes">
-In the assertion above, it's not the rate _alone_ that is important, but the _population_ from which the grenade and knife death rates are derived.
+It's not the rate _alone_ that is important, but the _population_ from which the grenade and knife death rates are derived.
 Are we talking about 0.5 deaths for every 100,000 _grenade owners_?
 Or just 100,000 in the _general population_?
 Because if it is the latter, then the comparison of death rate is nearly useless.

 Assuming that in a general (peacetime) population, there are far more knife owners than grenade owners, then the fact that grenade deaths are very rare could mean that just very few people are actually around grenades.
 If more people owned (and used) grenades in everyday life, the rates here are likely to change.
 </span>

 <span class="my-notes">
-There's an excellent real-life example of this in the New York Times.
-TK -
+There's an excellent real-life example of this in the [New York Times investigation into child gun  accidents](http://www.nytimes.com/2013/09/29/us/children-and-guns-the-hidden-toll.html?).
+A gun rights group is quoted as stating, "that children are '130 percent more likely to die from choking on their dinner' than from accidental shootings."

+That may be so.
+But nearly 100% of children in America eat dinner every day of their lives.
+Whereas a smaller percentage of children handle guns even on a weekly basis.
 </span>